-Reshipping-Packages are shipped to applicant's residence with instructions to reship.
+- Reshipping-Packages are shipped to the applicant's residence with instructions to reship.
 Packages contain stolen property, which the police track back to applicant's address.

-Phishing-Applicant is directed to a false website asking for personal or sensitive information, then company steals the applicant's identity.
+- Phishing-Applicant is directed to a false website asking for personal or sensitive information, then the company steals the applicant's identity.

 Steps to Take for Victims of Job Scams